AuDigitalHealth/sctau-sample-scripts/CONTRIBUTING.md

 ## Creating a pull request

-New pull requests within the Hotspot repository are pre-populated with a checklist that describes the Definition of Done that we assess all new changes against.
+New pull requests within the SNOMED CT-AU Australian Terminology Sample Scripts repository are pre-populated with a checklist that describes the Definition of Done that we assess all new changes against.
 It is ok to submit a pull request that has not yet addressed all of these items, but be aware that the change will not be merged until it meets the